401-python-joseph-zabaleta/401-python-data-structures-and-algorithms/dsa/data_structures/tree/README.md

 ## Approach & Efficiency
+All the functions within super class, pre, post, and in order functions are all utilzing recursion.
+This is not terrible as it will only invoke that function once per node.
+This gives us a O(n) efficiency.
+Space is a bit tricky we are creating lists for each method, O(1) and thats not counting the actually node or tree it self.

 ## API
+### Binary Tree (Super Class)
 `pre_order()`: This is a Depth First traversal method.
 It prioritizes printing the `root` first, then looks to print `left` if left is not `None`, and lastly looks `right`.

 `in_order()`: This is a Depth First traversal method.
 It prioritizes printing the `left` first, then prints the `root`, and lastly looks to print `right`.

 `post_order()`: This is a Depth First traversal method.
 It prioritizes print the `left` first, then looks to print the `right` and lastly prints the `root`.

+### BinarySearchTree
+`add(value)`: This will add a new element to the tree, based on a tradtional binary search tree condtional.
+If value is smaller than the root it will be added to the left, else add to the right.

+`contains(value)`: This searches the tree in order to verify that a given value exists in the tree.
+Returns a boolean value.

 ## Solution
 ![White Board Image](../../../assets/tree.png)